-More recently, there has been progress in understanding how dynamic orientations can be maintained in the {\em parallel batch-dynamic setting}, where the updates arrive as {\em batches}, and the goal is to maintain a good quality orientation in low {\em work} (the total number of operations performed by the algorithm) and {\em \depth{}} (the length of the longest chain of sequential dependencies).
-Typically, the goal is to achieve work that is near the runtime for an equivalent sequence of sequential updates and \depth{} that is polylogarithmic.
-A parallel batch-dynamic algorithm is considered \emph{work efficient} if it does only a constant factor more work per edge than the best sequential algorithm.
+There has been growing interest in the {\em parallel batch-dynamic setting}, where the updates arrive as {\em batches}, and the goal is to maintain a good quality orientation in low {\em work} (the total number of operations performed by the algorithm) and {\em \depth{}} (the length of the longest chain of sequential dependencies, sometimes called depth).
+Typically, the goal is to achieve work-efficient algorithms and \depth{} that is polylogarithmic.
+A parallel batch-dynamic algorithm is considered \emph{work efficient} if it does only a constant factor more work per edge than the best sequential dynamic algorithm.
 We note that the parallel batch-dynamic setting has received considerable interest in recent years, with progress being made on batch-dynamic algorithms for a number of fundamental graph problems~\cite{GT24, acar2019batchconnect, yesantharao2021parallel,acar2020changeprop, dhulipala2019parallel, ghaffari2025, BB25a, ZKG+25, wang2020closest}.
 Batching operations eliminates the serial bottleneck imposed by traditional sequential dynamic algorithms, and thus allows applications to exploit more parallelism.
 Parallel batch-dynamic algorithms have also emerged as a useful tool for constructing efficient (static) parallel algorithms~\cite{ghaffari2023nearly,anderson2021parallel}.